Diffusion of impurities in a moderately dense confined granular gas: Thermal diffusion segregation

 One of the most usual phenomenon appearing in multicomponent systems is the thermal diffusion segregation.
 It occurs in a non-convective steady state ($\mathbf{U}=\mathbf{0}$) due to the existence of a temperature gradient, which causes the movement of the different species of the mixture.
 In this situation, there is a balance between remixing of species caused by diffusion and segregation caused by temperature differences.
 The degree of segregation along the temperature gradient can be quantified by means of the so-called thermal diffusion factor $\Lambda$.
 In a steady state without convection ($\mathbf{U}=0$) and where the mass flux is zero ($\mathbf{j}_0=\mathbf{0}$), the thermal diffusion factor is defined as \beq -\Lambda \frac{\partial \ln T}{\partial y}=\frac{\partial}{\partial y}\ln \Big(\frac{n_0}{n}\Big). \eeq Equation \eqref{6.1} has been simplified by assuming for the sake of simplicity that in the case of a two-dimensional system gradients occur only along the axis $y$.
 In addition, we also assume that the gravitational field is parallel to the thermal gradient, namely, $\mathbf{g}=-g\widehat{e}_y$, where $\widehat{e}_y$ is the unit vector in the positive direction of the $y$ axis.

 Let us consider a scenario in which the tracer particles have a larger size than the granular gas particles ($\sigma_0>\sigma$).
 Furthermore, as said before, since gravity and the thermal gradient align, then the lower plate is hotter than the upper plate ($\partial_y\ln T<0$).
-Based on Eq.\ \eqref{6.1}, when $\Lambda>0$, impurities (or intruders) rise relative to granular gas particles ($\partial_z \ln (n_0/n)>0$), leading to an accumulation of tracer particles near the cooler plate, known as the Brazil nut effect (BNE).
+Based on Eq.\ \eqref{6.1}, when $\Lambda>0$, \vicente{impurities (or intruders)} rise relative to granular gas particles ($\partial_z \ln (n_0/n)>0$), leading to an accumulation of tracer particles near the cooler plate, known as the Brazil nut effect (BNE).
 Conversely, for $\Lambda<0$, impurities descend compared to granular gas particles ($\partial_z \ln (n_0/n)<0$), resulting in an accumulation near the hotter plate, giving rise to the Reverse Brazil Nut Effect (RBNE).
-An illustrative example of the segregation process for a two-dimensional system is shown in Fig.\ \ref{BNE}.
+An illustrative example of the segregation process for a two-dimensional system is shown in Fig.\ \ref{BNE}. \RG{It is important to note that, although our study aims to capture the phenomenology of confined systems, we are modeling an unconfined two-dimensional system where collisions are described by the $\Delta$-model.}